drakoh/appdirect_hiring_test/README.md

 There is a running instance on heroku here : http://appdirect-hiring-test.herokuapp.com/

 To run a  local instance, use : `mvn spring-boot:run`, the app will be bound to port 8080.
+(You will have to modify `application.properties` to change the db settings)

+Db Schema is : `
+CREATE TABLE "user" (
+                    email text,
+                    first_name text,
+                    last_name text,
+                    uuid text,
+                    open_id text NOT NULL,
+                    account_identifier text,
+                    language text
+                );

+                ALTER TABLE ONLY "user"
+                    ADD CONSTRAINT open_id_pk PRIMARY KEY (open_id);
+`

 So far code coverage is about 85+% (based on lines)